luisrico/analytics-ml-lab/instructions/02-Rook-Ceph.md

   exit

-oc get secret -n rook-ceph rook-ceph-dashboard-password -o yaml | grep "password:" | awk '{print $2}' | base64 --decode
+oc get secret -n rook-ceph rook-ceph-dashboard-password -o yaml | grep "password:" | awk '{print $2}' | base64 --decode `BBs2F48IDf` # use this password to login to the dashboard (your password will look different)

 oc create route passthrough rook-ceph-dashboard -n rook-ceph --service=rook-ceph-mgr-dashboard --port https-dashboard oc get route -n rook-ceph

+# use this route to login to the Ceph dashboard from a browser. i.e. https://rook-ceph-dashboard-rook-ceph.apps.cluster-7bde.7bde.sandbox140.opentlc.com (remember to replace with your route)

 ```